 Weightlifting wrist wraps are especially useful during heavy lifting workouts such as powerlifting or Strongman where pressing movements and overhead lifts are common.

 Wrist wraps are also known as wrist straps or wrist pads.
-Also, as well discuss more below, they are useful in a variety of different workouts outside of heavy lifting.
+Also, as we’ll discuss more below, they are useful in a variety of different workouts outside of heavy lifting.

 2. TYPES OF WRIST WRAPS